the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 George informs us we are the first Canadians he has ever met.
 The weight of it all, being representative of the entire country, trying our best to make a positive impression pretty much made us tongue tied after that.

-So as you read this, imagine:.
-We have no cell phones.
+So as you read this, imagine: We have no cell phone.
 Nobody really knows where we are.
 We are in a city I had never heard of before planning this trip.
 George, the friend of the owner chats us up, seems nice and offers to drive us to the section on Albert Street to show us the Art Nouveau buildings.
 And although both of us felt a little twinge that this might not be such a hot idea, we finished up our coffee and hopped into his volkswagon van.
 And George did take us to see the Art Nouveau buildings.

 After we dried off we walked around and having made a booking at another hostel took our packs over there and went back to the old town.
 This hostel, Funky Hostel, was a bit of a hike again and was located up a long stairway.
 I was practically having heart failure when we got to the top and was definitely overheated with a long sleeve sweater, fleece and my jacket, the sweat was running down my back and no wonder as when we came back the second time I counted the stairs, one hundred and nine.